Joel Ivany: Early life and education

 Joel Ivany holds a Bachelor's of Music degree from the University of Western Ontario and an Artist Diploma in Opera Directing from the University of Toronto.
 His directing career began in 2011 when he won Third Prize in the 6th European Opera Directing Competition for his concept presentation of Bellini's I Capuleti e i Montecchi alongside Canadian designers Camellia Koo and Jason Hand.
+Following workshops at Banff in 2010, he directed the premier of the chamber opera Marilyn Forever by Gavin Bryars with the Aventa Ensemble in Victoria BC, 2013, followed by performances at the Adelaide Festival, Australia, in 2015.